formancehq/stack/sdks/java/docs/BalancesApi.md

 ## getBalances

-> BalancesCursorResponse getBalances(ledger, address, after, cursor)
+> BalancesCursorResponse getBalances(ledger, address, pageSize, cursor)

 Get the balances from a ledger&#39;s account